-“Why do we need a new firewall if we are planning to migrate our services to the cloud?”
+“Why do I need a fire wall if we are planning to migrate our services to the cloud?”

 Many businesses that have made the jump to cloud-based services ask this question, and it’s a good one.